Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Malcolm Brogdon included, face the Atlanta Hawks at 7:00 PM ET on Friday in the 2023 NBA Playoffs.
+Malcolm Brogdon and the rest of the Boston Celtics take on the Atlanta Hawks in the NBA Playoffs on Sunday, at 7:00 PM ET.

-Let's look at Brogdon's prop bets, and some stats and trends to help you select good wagers.
+We're going to examine Brogdon's prop bets, using stats and trends to help you make good predictions.

 Malcolm Brogdon Prop Bets vs. the Hawks